 Space Spiders - Text by Steve Bowers Vacuum and zero gee adapted, sentient or semisentient spidersplices, from micro-scale to giant; usually capable of producing buckyfibre silk.
 Contribute to many megascale building projects, sometimes controlled directly by transcended postspiders.

-Transbiomorphosis - Text by Max More, in Anders Sandberg's Transhuman Terminology (Interplanetary Age, First Federation, Terran Federation): The transformation of the human body from a natural, biological organism into a superior, consciously designed vehicle of personality.
+Transbiomorphosis - Text by Adaptecd from Max More, in Anders Sandberg's Transhuman Terminology (Interplanetary Age, First Federation, Terragen Federation): The transformation of the human body from a natural, biological organism into a superior, consciously designed vehicle of personality.
 Genetekkers, Genen, Zoeific Biopolity, TRHN - dramatic modification of one's biological form, not necessarily into a superior (although sometimes that) but just a different form, as a lifestyle choice or artistic expression.